keli5734/hell-world/README.md

 I can even [link to a website, Google](http:// google.com)
 * Start a line with a start
 1. Or a number
+Alternatively,
-Alternatively, - Dashes work just as well.
+- Dashes work just as well.
+   - Like this

 # Bigger
 ## Big